 Perfect for sitting on the porch or your next summer BBQ.

-Makes you feel good by utilize the entire cucumber and not throwing cucumber peels in the garbage.
+Makes you feel good by utilizing the entire cucumber and not throwing cucumber peels in the garbage.

 Chef Tips